-Between the negotiating, acting as the middleman between clients and venues, unconventional hours and intense deadlines, it’s no surprise meeting planners have one of the most stressful jobs.
-Meeting planner or event coordinator was ranked as the fifth most stressful job of 2017 in a recent study by CareerCast.
-We’ve rounded up some tips and tricks for handling this stressful career and finding some balance.
+Between the negotiating, acting as the middleman between clients and venues, unconventional hours and intense deadlines, it’s no surprise meeting planners have incredibly stressful jobs.
+The pandemic has pushed people to the limits and, for many people, taken a toll on their mental well-being.
+We’ve rounded up some tips and tricks for handling a successful meeting-planner career while finding peace and balance.

 One of the best ways to stay on top of all the elements that being a meeting planner entails is staying organized.
 It may sound simple, but there’s nothing simple about it, according to Certified Meeting Planner Terry Matthews-Lombardo.
 It’s all about the details, and it seems like the smaller the item you’re dealing with (such as missing name tags or not enough chairs in the breakout room) the bigger the stress level, Terry says.
-Successful meeting planning requires great attention to a large amount of details that collectively contribute to the success or failure of the program.
+Details are more important than ever when it comes to the health and safety of attendees.
+Planners need to attend to a large amount of smaller details that collectively contribute to the success or failure of the program.

-With more than 40 years of industry experience, it’s safe to say that Terry knows a thing or two about managing stress in this stress-filled industry.
-She recommends getting organized by making comprehensive check lists, and keeping a good network of industry professionals that you can call upon for advice and counsel as needed.
-Try joining a professional network or organization like the Senior Planners Industry Network (SPIN).
-According to Terry, a SPIN member, having the wise counsel and collective wisdom of all the members just an email or phone call away is priceless!
+With more than 40 years of industry experience, Terry knows a thing or two about managing stress in this stress-filled industry.
+Of course, like most planners, the pandemic has changed the landscape, but some of the basics remain.
+Terry recommends getting organized by making comprehensive check lists, and keeping a good network of industry professionals that you can call upon for advice and counsel as needed.
+Now more than ever, people want to connect and share their experiences.
+Try joining a professional network or organization like Connect Meetings, Senior Planners Industry Network (SPIN), or Meeting Professionals International (MPI).
+Having the wise counsel and collective wisdom of all the members just an email or phone call away is priceless.

-Luckily in, there’s no shortage of outdoor recreation in Minneapolis Northwest!
-No matter the season, you can get fully immersed in the beauty of the nearly 5,000 acres of Elm Creek Park Reserve.
-In the winter, get lost in the thrill of tubing, enjoy a relaxing jaunt around the night-lit cross-country ski trails, or try out some new tricks in the all-terrain park.
+Luckily, there’s no shortage of outdoor recreation in the Minneapolis Northwest area.
+In any season you can get fully immersed in nearly 5,000 acres of Elm Creek Park Reserve.
+The scenery is always beautiful, and there is almost always wildlife about - even in winter.
+During the snowy months, get lost in the thrill of tubing, enjoy a relaxing jaunt around the night-lit cross-country ski trails, or try out some new tricks in the all-terrain park.
 In the fall and spring, observe the changing of the seasons with a refreshing hike or bike ride along the park’s endless trails.
-In the summer, cool off with a dip in the swim pond!
+In the summer, cool off with a dip in the swim pond.

-To truly escape from it all, rent a kayak through the Mississippi River Paddle Share program and glide along the Mississippi River from Coon Rapids Dam Regional Park or North Mississippi Regional Park.
+To truly escape from it all, rent a kayak through the Mississippi River Paddle Share program and glide along the Mississippi River from Mississippi Gateway Regional Park or North Mississippi Regional Park.
 This unique program is the first of its kind in the country!
 For a very tranquil experience, take the route from North Mississippi Regional Park to Boom Island Park.
 Take your time and enjoy three full hours on the river.
-Bring a picnic, observe the heron rookery north of the Lowry Avenue Bridge, or stop for a snack or beverage at one of several local stops along the way!
+Bring a picnic, observe the heron rookery north of the Lowry Avenue Bridge, or stop for a snack or beverage at one of several local stops along the way.

 Find Peace of Mind